When gastroenterologists refer to an “ulcer,” they are most probably talking about peptic ulcers. But what is the meaning of a peptic ulcer disease?

 EGD is done by inserting a thin tube called an endoscope into the mouth and down to the stomach and duodenum (upper part of the small intestine).
 The endoscope has a small camera at the end to allow visualization.

 In summary, the meaning of peptic ulcer disease is the breakdown of the stomach and duodenal protective tissues.
 When the protective layers are compromised, the digestive juices can damage the tissues.
 Remember that our digestive juices contain the enzyme pepsin (an enzyme that breaks down proteins) and hydrochloric acid.

 But what causes the protective lining to break down?

 The two most common causes that compromise the protective lining of the stomach and intestine are H. pylori infections and the use of NSAIDs.

 Most patients who have peptic ulcers have H. pylori infections.
 However, it’s worth noting that many people of all ages are also infected, but they do not develop signs and symptoms.

 Until now, it’s not yet clear why H. pylori bacteria irritate the stomach and intestinal lining of some people, while others remain unaffected.
-What we know so far is that for vulnerable people, the bacteria grow in the tissue lining, cause some inflammation, and make it more prone to damage due to acid.
+What we know so far is that for vulnerable people, the bacteria grow in the tissue lining, attacks the lining that protects your stomach, causing some inflammation, and make it more prone to damage due to acid.

 Risk Factors for H. pylori-induced Ulcer